shailshouryya/yt-videos-list/python/README.md

 python minifier.py            # Windows
 pip install .                 # Windows
 ```
-NOTE that the changes you make to the codebase SHOULD BE MADE in the `yt_videos_list/python/dev` directory!!
+NOTE: make the changes to the codebase in the `yt_videos_list/python/dev` directory!!
   - the code in the `yt_videos_list/python/yt-videos-list` directory is minified with
     - leading indents stipped to the minimum (1 space for each nested scope)
     - whitespace for padding (e.g. extra spaces to align variable assignments) stripped